Tatiana of Rome: Veneration

-Tatiana is venerated as a saint, and her feast day is on January 12 (for those churches which follow the traditional Julian Calendar, January 12 currently falls on January 25 of the modern Gregorian Calendar).
-The miracles performed by Saint Tatiana are said to have converted many people to the fledgling religion.
-Her skull was translated in 1955 from Bistrița Monastery to the Cathedral of Saint Demetrius in Craiova, Romania, and is enshrined with the relics of Saints Sergius and Bacchus and those of Patriarch Nephon II of Constantinople.
+Tatiana is venerated as a saint, and her feast day is on January 12 (for those churches which follow the traditional Julian Calendar, January 12 currently falls on January 25 of the Gregorian Calendar).
+The miracles performed by Tatiana are said to have converted many people to the fledgling religion.
+The relic of her skull was translated in 1955 from Bistrița Monastery to the Cathedral of Saint Demetrius in Craiova, Romania, and is enshrined with the relics of Saints Sergius and Bacchus and those of Patriarch Nephon II of Constantinople.

-Saint Tatiana is patron saint of students.
-In Russia and Belarus, Tatiana Day is semi-formally celebrated as "Students' Day."
+Tatiana is the patron saint of students.
+In Russia and Belarus, Tatiana Day is semi-formally celebrated as "students' day."

-The similarity of her life with those of Martina and Prisca has led some to question whether they may all be the same person, or if perhaps similar hagiographies were assigned to them posthumously.